-In cooperation with community input, the City will develop individual numeric benchmarks for each of the performance measures as a means of tracking and measuring the annual performance of the Complete Streets Policy.
-Staff will prepare a tracking mechanism detailing the specific goals and responsible agencies to ensure completion of these measures.
+The City shall create individual numeric benchmarks for each of the performance measures included, as a means of tracking and measuring the annual performance of the Complete Streets Policy.
 Quarterly reports shall be posted on-line for each of the above measures.